ernievd/cmarks-app/README.md

 ## Acknowledgments

-* Thank you to Chris Carlson, Kris Szfranski, Dane Smith and Luke Schlangen.
+* Thank you to Chris Carlson, Kris Szafranski, Dane Smith and Luke Schlangen.